Introduction #

 Crash course in quaternions #

-With complex numbers, we add a number ii with the rule i2=1i^2=-1.
-With the quaternions, we add three numbers i,j,ki,j,k.
-These also square to zero:
+To form the complex numbers, we add a number ii with the rule i2=1i^2=-1.
+For quaternions, we add three numbers i,j,ki,j,k.
+These also square to minus one:

 i2=j2=k2=1.i^2=j^2=k^2=-1.